-As mentioned, DABBER considers that there is a set of potential next-hops via which a name prefix N can be reached with a certain cost k.
+As mentioned, DABBER considers that there is a set of potential nexthops via which a name prefix N can be reached with a certain cost k.
 This cost k represents the probability of reaching a data object identified by N via a Face F, and is related to the time validity of the name prefix (v).
-The rationale for this approach is that the selection of faces that have a higher k will improve data reachability.
+The rationale for this approach is that the selection of faces that have a lower cost k (higher validity v) will improve data reachability.
 The validity of a name prefix is set by the data source as an integer that represents the expiration date of the data.